LeonLeaks/2.0/README.md

 [2017-04-02 17:57:50] <Leon M'laiel> But he'll get questions on why the fix is his app [2017-04-02 17:58:02] <Rhett [Zestia]> Nah he doI ant use zestia
 ```

+## ZestiaIPAS/plists Repo

+Zestia has a **public** GitHub repository that serves all of the .PLISTS for Zestia.
+It is located [here](https://github.com/ZestiaIPAS/plists).

 ## Screenshots of DMs